veepee-oss/gingerspec-starter/README.md

 > src/main/resources/archetype-resources

+And the file located at

+> META-INF/maven/archetype-metadata.xml

+Indicates what files are to be included in the archetype.
+If a file is not included, it will not be present in the final project structure when a user generates a project using this artifact, so, make sure to updated if you make any changes in the project tree structure

 All projects that make use of this archetype will inherit the same project structure, and the properties **artifactId**, **groupId** , **version** and  **package** specified during the project creation will be used in the corresponding places inside the code to change directory/package names, dependencies in classes, pom settings, etc